sheilxg/sheilxg/README.md

 - 👋 Hi, I’m @sheilxg
-- 👀 I’m interested inveterinary medicine
+- 👀 I’m interested in veterinary medicine
 - 🌱 I’m currently learning computational linguistics
 - 💞️ I’m looking to collaborate on open-source projects related to natural language processing (NLP)
 - 📫 How to reach me: send me a direct message on Twitter: @sheilxg